-California Annual Guidelines
+The California Guidelines

-To describe and make requests regarding preferred water resource management operations within California's Truckee River Basin, TROA provides the State of California the opportunity to prepare California Guidelines for Truckee River and Reservoir Operations (Guidelines).
-These Guidelines will generally focus on instream flows and reservoir levels, with respect to environmental objectives and recreational needs for the California portion of the Truckee River Basin.
-The Department of Water Resources (DWR), representing the State of California, with assistance from other State and local agencies and local interest groups, including the Truckee River Basin Water Group (TRBWG), is responsible for the preparation and submittal of these Guidelines annually to the TROA Administrator and to the other Scheduling Parties.
-The general content and process for submittal of the California Guidelines is described in TROA Sections 9.F and 11.C.2(b).
+TROA provides the State of California the opportunity to prepare California Guidelines.
+These Guidelines communicate preferences regarding reservoir operations within the Truckee River Basin, focusing on preferred instream flows, ramping rates, and minimum reservoir levels with respect to the State's environmental and recreational objectives.
+The State of California, represented by DWR and assisted by CDFW and other State and local agencies and local interest groups, including the Truckee River Basin Water Group (TRBWG), is responsible for the preparation of the Guidelines and their timely submittal to the TROA Administrator and the other Scheduling Parties, often in the form of Monthly California TROA Scheduling Requests.
+The general content and process for submittal of the California Guidelines (or Scheduling Requests) is described in TROA sections 9.F and 11.C.2(b).
+Selected excerpts from these sections are included in the Appendix for the convenience of the reader.

-Under varying conditions of water availability and anticipated use, there is often more than one option for operating upstream reservoirs without significant risk of adverse impacts to existing water rights.
+Under varying conditions of water availability and anticipated use, there is often more than one option for operating upstream reservoirs to meet operational objectives or requirements successfully.
 TROA (Section 9.F.2) states that the TROA Administrator shall "encourage" the Scheduling Parties to plan and schedule their operations in accordance with the California Guidelines, and engage in voluntary exchanges and re-storage options to the extent practicable and consistent with the exercise of water rights, assurance of water supplies, operational considerations, the Settlement Act (Public Law 101-618), and TROA.
-It is anticipated that the Scheduling Parties will refer to TROA and these Guidelines when scheduling their reservoir operations in order to help California meet its objectives for reservoir storage; instream minimum, preferred, and maximum flows; and provide for the optimal management of upper Truckee River water resources for environmental, economic, and recreational purposes.
+To help California meet its objectives for preferred flows and reservoir levels, it is anticipated that the Scheduling Parties will refer to TROA, the California Guidelines (or alternatively, the monthly California TROA Scheduling Requests), and this booklet.
+The Scheduling Parties are encouraged to confer directly with designated DWR TROA staff when scheduling their reservoir operations in order to ensure consideration for optimal multi-benefit management of upper Truckee River water resources for environmental, economic, and recreational purposes.

-This California Guidelines document is divided into five parts:
+This Basis for the California Guidelines booklet is divided into five parts:

-Part 1 - 2016 Goals and Objectives for Truckee River Reservoir Operations - Rivers and Streams
+Part 1 - Goals and Objectives for Truckee River Reservoir Operations - Rivers and Streams

-This section includes California's preferred operational goals and objectives for local streams within the Basin, based on the current year projected hydrologic conditions, current reservoir storage and anticipated water use, environmental requirements, and reservoir operations.
+This section describes California's preferred operational goals and objectives for local streams within the basin.
+The Guidelines are based on these objectives and take into consideration the current-year projected hydrologic conditions, current reservoir storage and anticipated water use, environmental requirements, and preferred recreation conditions.

-Part 2 - General Goals and Objectives for Truckee River Reservoir Operations - Lakes and Reservoirs
+Part 2 - Goals and Objectives for Truckee River Reservoir Operations - Lakes and Reservoirs

-This section includes California's preferred operational goals and objectives for reservoir storage, which are general in nature and do not usually change from year-to-year.
-These general objectives have been developed and are included here to provide continuing overall guidance to the Administrator and other TROA scheduling.
+This section describes California's preferred operational goals and objectives for reservoir storage, which are general in nature and do not usually change from year-to-year.
+These general objectives have been developed and are described here to provide guidance to the TROA Administrator and other TROA scheduling parties regarding preferred environmental and recreational conditions.